hmrc/upscan-initiate/README.md

 the service will return proper HTTP error response (4xx, 5xx) with details of the problem encoded as XML document.
 See Error handling section for details.

+A successful upload response will contain a block entitled `uploadDetails`.
+This block contains the timestamp of the original file upload, and the SHA256 checksum of the uploaded file contents.
+This data should be send by the calling microservice to the non-repudiation service.

 When file is successfully uploaded by the user and checked by antivirus scanner, Upscan service will make a POST call to the URL specified as a 'callbackUrl' parameter with the following body: